0Mysterio0/ArcadeProject1.1/README.md

 to the different fruits in each order (so tier_list_1 will include the first fruit from the first order, the second order and the third order) but will only be appended during specific levels.
 This condenses the amount of lists and variables we have to keep track of.
 There are only 6 overall lists (5 tier lists and one overall list), instead of one for each fruit of each level.
-Theses lists also allow use to better utilize the collision function/interactions.
+These lists also allow us to better utilize the collision function/interactions.
 As each fruit is its own coin, appended to different lists, we can check for the interaction of a single fruit coin with a specific list.
 This also allows for more overall control of interactions.
 Each fruit coin/list can either be falling, stacked or shaken.
 Fruits can only interact with another fruit in a list if the stacked condition evaluates True.